maplesond/spectre/doc/source/tools.rst

 The main tools and their workflows are listed here.

-*NetMake* - Creates a circular split system from a distance matrix producing an outer-planar network.
+:ref:`netmake` - Creates a circular split system from a distance matrix producing an outer-planar network.
 Allows the user to select either NeighborNet or NetMake's own method for constructing the circular ordering of taxa.
 The distance matrix can be presented in any of the following formats:

 1. Nexus format.
 Must contain both "taxa" and "distances" block.
 2. Phylip format.

-*FlatNJ* - Creates a flat planar split network where labels are not forced to the edges of the network.
+:ref:`flatnj` - Creates a flat planar split network where labels are not forced to the edges of the network.
 FlatNJ can therefore produce richer and less distorted networks that Neighbornet if supported by the data.
 FlatNJ however cannot be driven from a distance matrix alone, requiring quartet data instead.
 Fortunately, FlatNJ can automatically generate quartets from the following input types: